wasny0ps/Damn-Vulnerable-DeFi/Challenges/Free Rider/README.md

 marketplace.buyMany{value: _amount}(tokenIds);
 ```

-`Computing fee :` Uniswap charges 0.3% for any form of swap.
+`Computing fee:` Uniswap charges 0.3% for any form of swap.
 Using the following code, we are computing the fee that our contract will have to bear for undertaking the flashswap.

 ```solidity
 uint fee = ((_amount * 3) / 997) + 1;
 uint amountToRepay = _amount + fee;
 ```

-`Repayment :` We have to pay Uniswap the borrowed token including the fee.
+`Repayment:` We have to pay Uniswap the borrowed token including the fee.
 So, we will pay back the flash swap by using the following code.

 ```solidity